Stichting-CROW/ontology-alignment/docs/whitepaper/pages/3-how.md

         dct:issued              "2023-01-03"^^xsd:date;
         dct:conformsTo          <http://www.w3.org/2002/07/owl#> ;
         dct:instructionalMethod "Deze linkset mag alleen gebruikt worden in de context van de Ontology Alignment whitepaper t.b.v. de vergelijking van twee classes"@nl ;
-        owl:versionInfo         "1.0.0 ;
+        owl:versionInfo         "1.0.0" ;
         owl:imports             imbor:, nen2767: ;
         .
 ```

 Now we have expressed in [[Turtle]], making use of the W3C standards [[RDF11-concepts]], [[RDF-Schema]], [[OWL2-primer]] and the [[NEN2660-2]] that two classes from different [=ontologies=] have a "equivalent" relation with each other.
-In this case software used by assetmanagers who use standards (e.g. IMBOR and NEN2767-4) in conjunction can logically logically deduct that instances are the same.
+In this case software used by assetmanagers who use standards (e.g. IMBOR and NEN2767-4) in conjunction can logically deduct that instances are the same.
 This is shown in a basic diagram below:

 <figure>